1456 Central Italy earthquakes: Casualties

+Letters written between December 6 and 20 only reported local casualty numbers.
+In Naples, the death toll ranged between 100 and 150.
+In some areas, the reported death toll varied greatly, such as in Ariano, where it ranged from 2,000 to 8,000.
+A mail dated December 18 reported a total death toll of 70,000.
+Antonio da Trezzo estimated 30,000 deaths while a figure of 60,000 was reported by Jacopo Piccolomini-Ammannati.
+Far smaller figures were reported by Matteo Dell'Aquila and Giannozzo Manetti at 7,000 and 27,000, respectively.
+More than 50 percent of residents in Apice, Ariano Irpino, Bojano, Isernia, and Paduli perished.

 Aftermath

 Several villages in the affected area were abandoned.
 Alfonso V of Aragon, the King of Aragon, received news of the disaster while he was residing in Apulia.
 He would only return to Naples in early February 1457, where he declined tax exemption requests by survivors in the affected towns.
 Alfonso V stated that the survivors were able to pay taxes as they inherited the fortune of those who were killed.
-Reconstructions by the authorities were limited; only military fortresses, roads and bridges were supported in the interest of the military.
+Reconstructions by the authorities were limited; only military fortresses, roads and bridges were supported in the interests of the military.